Azure/cortana-intelligence-customer360/README.md

 In figure 1, the end to end pipeline is based on a hypothetical scenario that represents a retail company.

-Customers are assumed to browse through three online product categories, namely, Technology, Apparel and Cosmetics.
+Customers are assumed to browse through three online product categories, namely Technology, Apparel and Cosmetics.

-These categories and timestamp of simulated user actions are generated and streamed to the EventHub.
+These categories and the timestamp of simulated user actions are generated and streamed to the EventHub.

 Aggregation of total time spent on each category is done by Azure Stream Analytics and the aggregated data is then stored in Azure Storage blobs.